 "Mrs. Coulter can't drive anymore, and she doesn't walk very well.
 She needs help doing some things.
-When we help her, we are obeying Galatians 6:10: 'Let us do good unto all.'
+When we help her, we are obeying Galatians 6:10.
+That verse tells us to do good to all.
 We are showing God's love and care to Mrs. Coulter," Mommy explained.